Is the Gold in My Jewelry Real?

 - If possible, use a new culture each time.

 - If a new culture is not available, remove the old E. coli culture from the refrigerator and gently shake tube.
-Leave tube at 37°C for one hour.
+Leave tube at 37°C for one hour (or as close to that temperature as possible without exceeding it).
 Use this culture as your starting point for creating the bacterial lawn.

 Analyzing the Data